dani909/DaniHttp/README.md

 ## Documentation

-Javadoc and KDoc can be found at [dani909.github.io/DaniHttp](https://dani909.github.io/DaniHttp)
+Javadoc and KDoc can be found at [daniel0611.github.io/DaniHttp](https://daniel0611.github.io/DaniHttp)

 ## Usage
-First import the Library
+First import the library

 ```java
 import de.dani09.http;
 ```

-and then see where your IDE's Autocomplete feature will bring you.
+and then see where your IDE's autocomplete feature will bring you.

-An Example:
+An example:

 ```java
 class HttpExample {